networknt/light-doc/content/en/tutorial/hybrid/hello-world/test-service1.md

 ```

 As you can see, the body of the test case is commented out.
-This is due to we don't know the request body and response body assertion in the light-codegen.
+This is due to the fact that we don't know the request body and response body assertion in the light-codegen.

 Let's uncomment the code and replace the request body with the following.